 Other Enrichment Offerings

-Monday Nutrition Seminars at the Harvard School of Public Health
+Monday Nutrition Seminar Series, Department of Nutrition, Harvard T. H. Chan School of Public Health

-Location: Harvard TH Chan School of Public Health, Kresge 502
+Location: Harvard T.H.
+Chan School of Public Health, 677 Huntington Avenue Kresge 502

 The 21st Annual Nutrition Obesity Research Center at Harvard (NORCH) Symposium on “Non-Alcoholic Fatty Liver Disease (NAFLD): Mechanisms and Novel Therapeutics”